sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 The Relation Graph is a view over the set of all objects in a system and the relations between these objects.
 Through the relation graph it's possible to answer questions such as "does user U have relation R with object O"?
 We can answer that question by starting at the node given by (O, R) and walking through the graph looking for U.

-The key insight here is that if relation R represents an operation or an action such as "read", "write", "delete" or whatever, we can use the Relation Graph to answer the originally posed as the object of study within the field of Access Control.
+If we take relation R to represent a permission or an operation such as "read", "write", "delete" or whatever, we can use the Relation Graph to answer the originally posed as the object of study within the field of Access Control.

 ## Userset Rewrite Rules

 The Relation Tuples model a generic and powerful system to represent Relations and consequently Permissions in a system.
-With that said, the Tuple system is not complete, it lacks two important features: object hiearchy and permission hiearchy.
+With that said, Tuples are very bare bones, which leads to a redundant tuples.
+Historically, grouping relations and grouping objects proved to be extremely useful in access control.

-From a theoretical perspective, these features are required for Zanzibar to be considered "relation based access control".
+From a theoretical perspective, these features are required for Zanzibar to be considered a "Relation Based Access Control" implementation.

-From a practical perspective, it turns out these features are useful!
-As such, these two features are included in Zanzibar through "userset rewrite rules".
+Zanzibars "Userset Rewrite Rules" addresses these issues.

 ### Rewrite Rule Briefing

-Userset Rewrite Rules aren't extremely intuitive but essentially they are attached to a "relation".
+Userset Rewrite Rules aren't extremely intuitive.
-The rules are evaluated during runtime, while Zanzibar walks through the Relation Graph and they generate Relation Tuples.

 A Rule can be thought of as a function which takes an object-relation pair (ie Relation Node) and returns a set of Relation Nodes which are interpreted as descendents of the input node.

-eg, let A be a Relation Node and R be a rules
-R(A) returns a set of Relation Nodes which are descedents of A.
+Example: let A be a Relation Node and R be a Rewrite Rule: R(A) returns a set of Relation Nodes which are descedents of A.
+Rules are associated to Relations.

+A final remark: rules are evaluated during runtime, for every Relation Node Zanzibar encounters while searching through the Relation Graph.

 ### Permissions Hiearchy & Computed Usersets